NoeSourdes/NoeSourdes/README.md

 * [C.V](https://www.noesourdes.fr/cv.pdf)

-Last update on Thu Oct 10 2024
+Last update on Fri Oct 11 2024

-**83 day before 2025 ⏱** days before new years
+**82 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with cruelty, by Rabot ❤️
+🤖 This README.md is updated with horror, by Rabot ❤️